JardaMartan/in-room-control/README.md

 The example web server can react accordingly and set the "red", "green" and "blue" sliders.
 Because this part of the web server uses a codec API call, change the **codec_username** and **codec_password** variables in `codec_flask.py` to reflect your codec username & password.

 ## "200 OK" Warning
-If the web server responds with anything else than **200 OK**, the codec retries the request 4 more times.
+If the web server responds with an error message (e.g. some of **5xx** or **4xx**), the codec retries the request 4 more times.
 If none of the requests returns "200 OK" status, the codec stops sending events completely.
-Codec restart or `xCommand HttpFeedback register ...` command are required to restore the codec -> web server communication.
+Codec restart or `xCommand HttpFeedback register ...` command is required to restore the codec to web server communication.

 # Environment
 The web server and Python script use Python3.
 To prepare the environment, run: